NetoECommerce/Skeletal/README.md

 The person that submitted the pull request will be notified on your feedback and will address the issues before requesting the branch to be reviewed again.

+## Support

+The current version of Skeletal will only work on websites running Neto 6+.
+For older websites, you will need to install from a previous [release](https://github.com/NetoECommerce/Skeletal/releases/tag/2.4.0).

-## Bootstrap 3 (legacy)
+### Bootstrap 3 (legacy)

 We no longer maintain the Bootstrap 3 version of Skeletal, however you can view it for historical purposes by checking out the [`v3` branch](https://github.com/NetoECommerce/Skeletal/tree/v3).

 ## Creators